 With barcoding, you still need to consider the application and surface on which your label or tag will be used, but a barcode won’t simply become unreadable based on the material or contents of the item.
 RFID requires different types of tags depending on the characteristics of the item itself, whereas one type of barcode label can be used on different assets.

 Cost is one of the main obstacles to RFID technology for many businesses.
-A typical barcode label costs a few cents each, while an RFID tag can run from one dollar upwards of 30 dollars. depending on the type of tag you need.
-RFID readers are also about ten times more expensive than barcode scanners.
+A typical barcode label costs a few cents each, while an RFID tag can run anywhere from $1 to over $30 depending on the type of tag you need.
+RFID readers are about ten times more expensive than barcode scanners.
 To print and encode the labels, you will need a printer like the Zebra ZT410R that is capable of doing both.

-In addition to the cost of the tags and readers, RFID implementation is significantly more expensive and complex than a barcoding system.
+In addition to the cost of the tags and readers, the implementation is significantly more expensive and complex than a barcoding system.

 Deploying an RFID system requires careful planning, along with a clear understanding of the technology capabilities and limitations.
 Most service providers, including Peak Technologies, require you to invest in a consultation and site survey to confirm whether an RFID solution will work for you.
-If you find a service provider willing to sell you a system without doing these things, you probably shouldn’t purchase it from them.
+If you find a service provider willing to sell you this type of asset tracking system without doing these things, you probably shouldn’t purchase it from them.